-Discharge Prevention a Scenario Update Weather: Wind is E at18 to 20 knots changing to SE 15 knots later in the day.
+Scenario Update Weather: Wind is E at18 to 20 knots changing to SE 15 knots later in the day.
 Seas are 4 to 6 feet.
 Sky is overcast.
 Oil: The oil has separated into two main bodies.
 The smaller of the two slicks is in the Gulf of Alaska (GOA) south of Wooded Island off of Montague Island.
 Size of slick estimated at 100,000 bbls.
-Incident The Commandant of the USCG declares this a Spill of National Management Significance (SONS) The USCG established a National Incident Command (NIC).
-The NIC will be setup in Anchorage.
-It is agreed that a second ICS organization will be established to focus on the GOA oil slick.
-The current ICS Organization in Valdez will focus on oil in PWS.
-The GOA Oil Slick's ICS organization will be established Command Post in Kenai.
+Incident The Commandant of the USCG declares this a Spill of National Management Significance (SONS) The USCG established a National Incident g Command (NIC) The NIC will be setup in Anchorage commune (1(1c)).
+The fife will be betup in finenoituge.
+It is agreed that a second ICS organization will be established to focus on the COA ail alial.
+The surrent ICS Organization in Valdez will fease on ail in DWS.
+The COA oil Shale's ICS organization will be established on in PWS.
+The GOA On Slick's ICS organization will be established Command Post in Kenai.
 All activities will be managed out of Valdez until the Command Post in Kenai is setup and ready to operate on Day 3.
 Overall Incident Objectives remain the same as Day 1.
-The GOA UC releases the following Objectives for the Specific Operational Period: Monitor field operations to ensure safety of response personnel and conduct safety briefings as necessary Implement lightering plan for tanker • Maximize containment and recovery operations at the leading edge of the oil coming into PWS • Begin containment and recovery operations for the GOA slick as soon as possible with cascading equipment Maintain regular surveillance over-flights for both slick bodies Mobilize all possible oil spill response resources Establish second Command Post in Kenai Implement wildlife plan Staging Areas are established in Seward, Kodiak, and Homer.
-Source Control Ongoing in PWS Discharge Tracking and Surveillance Response crews continue to report on-scene movement of oil. and Survemance NOAA Trajectory models indicated GOA Slick would begin moving NW impacting Cape Cleare on Montague on Day 2.
-72-hour trajectory indicates potential impacts in the Aialik Bay area on Day 4.
+The GOA UC releases the following Objectives for the Specific Operational Period: Monitor field operations to ensure safety of response personnel and conduct safety briefings as necessary • Implement lightering plan for tanker • Maximize containment and recovery operations at the leading edge of the oil coming into PWS • Begin containment and recovery operations for the GOA slick as soon as possible with cascading equipment • Maintain regular surveillance over-flights for both slick bodies Mobilize all possible oil spill response resources Fstablish second Command Post in Kenaj Implement wildlife plan Implement when e plan Staging Areas are established in Seward Kodiak, and Homer Source Control Ongoing in PWS Discharge Trecking Response crews continue to report on scene movement of oil and Surveillance Response crews continue to report on-seene movement of on. and Survemance NOAA Trainatory models indicated COA Slick would begin require NOAA Trajectory models indicated GOA Slick would begin moving IN w Impacting Cape Cleare on Montague on Day 2. /2-nour trajectory indicates potential impacts in the Aialik Bay area on Day 4.
 Fixed wing over-flights are conducted every three hours during daylight hours.